ryanquincypaul/fairpay/README.md

 ## API Reference

-A description of the call (currently that is singular) can soon be found on the [wiki](https://github.com/ryanquincypaul/fairpay/wiki).
+A description of the calls can be found on the [wiki](https://github.com/ryanquincypaul/fairpay/wiki).

 ## Install